// AI Systems Engineering · Network Architecture

 Try It on a Workflow You Are About to Build

-Describe a multi-agent system you are designing — even informally.
-The Designer will return a structured topology and an architecture diagram.
-You will see immediately whether your design has clean QoS separation, defined routing, TTL limits, and congestion control — or whether you were about to ship spaghetti.
+Describe a multi-agent system you are planning, even in rough terms.
+The Designer returns a structured topology and a diagram.
+You will see right away whether your design has clean QoS separation, defined routing, TTL limits, and congestion control, or whether you were about to ship a mess.

-For production systems where the topology needs to actually run — with monitoring on every route, observability on every agent, and circuit breakers wired to alerting — see the paid service.
+For production systems where the topology must actually run, with monitoring on every route, observability on every agent, and circuit breakers tied to alerts, see the paid service.
 The patterns are reusable.
-The deployment is custom.
+The deployment is built for your setup.

 Design Your Agent Topology